cappuchinese/Intro-Java/README.md

 You can find it in the [downloads section](https://bitbucket.org/michiel_noback/javaintroprogrammingassignments/downloads/) of this repo.
 Here is a direct link to the [test archive](https://bitbucket.org/michiel_noback/javaintroprogrammingassignments/downloads/test_archive.zip)

+* Fork this repository into your own Bitbucket account (You can find this in the Actions submenu of the Bitbucket repo: the three dots in the left menu left)

-* Clone this repository to your local computer using NetBeans: Team -- git -- clone.
+* Clone the forked repository to your local computer using NetBeans: Team -- git -- clone.
 Enter the link [https://bitbucket.org/michiel_noback/javaintroprogrammingassignments.git](https://bitbucket.org/michiel_noback/javaintroprogrammingassignments.git) into the repository URL field, leave user and password blank, click Next and select "Master branch".
 Finish.